marcingolenia/mcode/src/pages/blog/2021-02-01-fsharp_outbox.md

 ```fsharp
 type Marker = interface end
 ```
 to the project with your domain notifications.
 Keep in mind that it can be anything - record, class, struct, whatever.
-Some developers likes to force a convention ie you must inhereit from `Notification` class.
+Some developers like to force a convention for instance you must inherit from `INotification` interface.
 I don't like that - I see no benefit from it, but it's just my opinion.
 You may also ask why I decided to process the messages sequentially.
 Well... if we cannot publish the messages for any reason for some time, the pending outbox messages will keep growing.
 Firing thousands of messages in Parallel can be a bad idea.
 If you are sure you will handle the massive load, change it to Parallel - no problem.
 In github [4] I have introduced a `ParallelizationThreshold` parameter so you can tune the behavior elegantly.

 Full source code can be found on github [4].
 That's it - the transactional outbox pattern is ready.
 2 types (including empty interface) and 2 functions - as simple as that.
-The rest are just dependencies.
+The rest are just dependencies, hosting.

 #### 2.1 Persistence dependencies
 I have decided to use postgres.
 As you can see I have decoupled the persistence from the outbox, so feel free to replace it with anything you want.